aws-samples/serverless-coffee/extensibility/EventPlayer/README.md

 # serverlesspresso Event Player

-This extension creates Step Functions workflow which runs a prefefined event Archive taken from Serverlesspresso.
-It emits realistic events every 5 seconds, simulating the order of events for a 5 minutes of serverlesspresso.
+A Step Functions workflow which runs a pre-defined event archive taken from Serverlesspresso.
+It emits realistic events every 5 seconds that simulate the order process.
 Each event is emitted onto an Event Bus named `Serverlesspresso`.

 This applications Contains:
 - EventBus - A custom event bus for all serverlesspresso related events.